Meet Our Doctors

 Joseph Taylor Prchal, O.D.

-Dr. Taylor Prchal (Per-hall), an Albany native, attended high school at Deerfield-Windsor College Preparatory School.
-After graduation, Dr. Prchal enrolled in Virginia Polytechnic Institute and State University, where he earned a Bachelor’s of Science in Biology and spent much of his time volunteering as a Young Life leader at a local high school and worked summers as a waterfront intern at one of Young Life’s summer camps.
+Dr. Taylor Prchal (Per-hall), an Albany native, and graduate of Deerfield-Windsor.
+After graduation, Dr. Prchal enrolled in Virginia Polytechnic Institute and State University, where he earned a Bachelor’s of Science in Biology and spent much of his time volunteering as a Young Life leader at a local high school.
 Following in his parents footsteps, Dr. Prchal went on to graduate from the Southern College of Optometry in Memphis, Tennessee, earning his Doctorate of Optometry, the sixth in his family to do so.

-While in Memphis, Dr. Prchal met his wife, Claire, a native of Spartanburg, SC, and physical therapist.
-After residing in Charleston, the Prchals moved to Albany in 2012 and have since been blessed with two daughters.
-When Dr. Prchal is not practicing optometry, he spends time with Claire and his little ones, is an active partner at Greenbriar Church, and enjoys cooking, cycling, and growing vegetables.
-Dr. Prchal is an active member of the Georgia Optometric Association and the American Optometric Association, a supporter of Flint River Habitat for Humanity, Downline Minstries, Albany Museum of Art, Young Life, The Albany Theatre and The Anchorage.
+Along with practicing medical eye care, Dr. Prchal has found joy in the challenges that go with fitting specialty contact lenses.
+When Dr. Prchal is not practicing optometry, he spends time with his wife, Claire, and three children, is a decon at Greenbriar Church, and enjoys cooking and cycling.
+Dr. Prchal is an active member of the Georgia Optometric Association and American Optometric Association, a supporter of Flint River Habitat for Humanity, Albany Museum of Art and Young Life.

 After attending the University of Nebraska, Dr. Jerry Prchal earned his Doctorate of Optometry from the Southern College of Optometry in Memphis, Tennessee, in 1979.
-While in Memphis, he met his future wife and fellow classmate, Dr. Sue Prchal.
+While at SCO, he met his future wife, fellow classmate, Dr. Sue Prchal.

-Following graduation, Dr. Prchal moved to southwest Georgia where he practiced optometry with Dr. Sue’s father, Dr. Earl Taylor, at the family business in Blakely, which began in 1948.
+Following graduation, Drs.
+Jerry and Sue Prchal moved to southwest Georgia where they practiced optometry with Dr. Sue’s father, Dr. Earl Taylor, at the family business in Blakely, which began in 1948.
 In 1984, the Drs.
-Prchal established Albany Eye Care, where Dr. Jerry concentrated on medical eye care, contact lens evaluations, glaucoma diagnosis and therapy, pre- and post-cataract surgical care and vision correction.
+Prchal established Albany Eye Care.
+Drs.
+Prchal raised their two children, Katie and Taylor in Albany.
+Both eventually retired from optometry and turned the reins over to their son, Dr. Taylor Prchal.